-Matriculated students are assigned a faculty or professional staff advisor(s) who assist students with curricular and scholastic matters and with adjustment to college, and who can refer students to appropriate College personnel/resources for assistance.
+Matriculated students are assigned a faculty or staff academic advisor(s) who assist students with curricular and scholastic matters, with adjustment to college, and who can refer students to appropriate College personnel/resources for assistance.
 Students can view their advisor information on the MyEMCC student portal.